-Regardless of the experimental conditions they were assigned to, students who held a baccalaureate with merit, honors or distinction spent more time practicing literacy skills.
-Thus literacy test score increases more for these students than for others (+3.8 vs. +2.6 points).
+&lt;sup>23 Regardless of the experimental conditions they were assigned to, students who held a baccalaureate with merit, honors or distinction spent more time practicing literacy skills.
+Thus, literacy test score increases more for these students than for others (+3.8 vs. +2.6 points).
 Nevertheless, time practicing literacy skills increases more among students who earned a baccalaureate without honors than among other students (+68 to 95 minutes vs. +46 to 57 minutes, depending on the indicator used).
 Hence, when both categories of students are assigned to encouragement, literacy test scores increased more among students who hold a baccalaureate with a lower score than among those holding a baccalaureate with merit, honors or distinction (+1,5 vs. +0,7 point).
 Detailed results for all disciplines are available on request.

-spend the time on their homework in other subjects (like Economics or Management).
-Thus, for some disciplines, the encouragement device could have led to some negative effects.
-However, these results are often barely significant (here, at a 10 percent level), particularly when considering the effects of improving literacy test scores.
+when considering the effects of improving literacy test scores.
 Hence, lock-in effects may have appeared, but their relevance seems to be very limited.